DAOmasons/docs/docs/Templates/project-proposal.md

 This Template is reviewed by the DAO and approved or denied.
 If approved, template becomes the contract that the DAO uses to hold the Project accountable.

-### Components of an Project
+### Components of a Project

 - Client (DAO Masons for Internal Project, other for External Project)
-- Contact (usually the Project Lead)
+- Submitted By (often the Project Lead)
-- Project Lead
+- Project Lead (Responsible for managing the project, see description below)
+- Initial Role Structure (A set of roles with purpose & accountabilities that, if filled would result in a functioning team capable of achieving the stated outcomes)
-- Team (Each individual who will be supporting the project)
+- Team (Each individual who will initially be supporting the project and filling roles)
-- Work involved
-- Estimate of time (and the expected amount billed to DAO Masons)
-- Scope of project (or projected output for ongoing projects)
+- Outcomes (1 or more distinct verifiable end results for the project)
+- Ongoing Processes (Repeating events such as meetings, code deployment, tweets etc.)
+- Estimated end date
 - Due date (or review date for ongoing projects)
 - Brief Analysis of the project
 - Some sort of project DAO mechanism to track progress and give fair compensation to the team (usually this will be [Ritual of Light](/docs/Rituals/ritual-of-sacrifice.md)
 - Payment method (ex.
 Smart Invoice)
 - Clients preferred network for payments (try to use the same network as DAO Masons Core DAO to avoid fees and transit risks)

+Answer these questions:

+* What problem does this project solve?
+* What is the "Win State" available at the end of this project?
+* What would be the major impact of **not** doing this project?
+* What could go wrong?
+What is the "Lose State"?
+* How does your proposal uniquely move us toward the Win State and avoid the Lose State?

+For each outcome:
+* What are the major deliverables?
+* How will we know that this outcome has been achieved?
+* What benefit do we expect from achieving this outcome?

+For each ongoing process:
+* What is the ongoing process?
+* How often does it happen, and what happens?
+* Is it possible this ongoing process will continue after this project ends?
+If so why?

 ## Ongoing Operations

-Ongoing operations are projects that are ongoing and have no end date.
-These projects are generally used to manage the day to day operations of DAO Masons.
-Like internal projects, DAO Masons is the client.
-However, these projects many not have end dates, and instead will decide on renewing the operation during **reviews**.
+Projects have 2 main parts: Outcomes and Ongoing Operations.

 Examples of ongoing operations include: